 Combating the aging hand syndrome may take more than a dollop of hand cream although something as simple as that does make a difference.
 Because the skin on the hand is thin and has few oil glands to begin with, hands can quickly become dry and this will only worsen with age.
 The American National Skin Cancer Foundation recommends the use of a hand lotion rich in emollients like lanolin and humectants such as glycerin.
 Besides these two ingredients, others such as lactic acid and shea butter will also help smoothen and hydrate skin.

 To prevent sun damage and further pigmentation, never leave home without slapping on some sunscreen of SPF 30 or more.
 Our favourite is Snow White sunscreen spray that dual tasks as a sunscreen and a skin whitener.
 Because of its quick dry and matte finish, hands are left flawlessly dry without any greasy feel.
 Perfect if you have to use your hands a lot after.
 If you got to play Cinderella over the weekend, always remember to put on a pair of gloves to minimize direct contact with the myriad of cleaning agents used!

 Age spots, or liver spots, otherwise known as solar keratoses when there are flat and serborrhoeic keratoses when they are warty protrusions with a stuck on appearance are another dead giveaway of aging.
 These are caused by the formation of excess pigment and are fairly common in older people with many years of excessive, unprotected sun exposure.
 Genetics may also play a role in their development.
 Although harmless, you should always have them evaluated by a medical professional whenever in doubt as pre-cancerous lesions may mimic them.
 Milder form of discoloration may respond to topical products containing mequinolsuch as the Special Effects exclusive to SW1 Clinic which not only lightens facial discoloration but also prevents new one from forming as well.
 Talk about double action power!

 In recent years, those seeking younger looking hands may pursue other forms of medical treatments.
-“Chemical peels have been proven to work as well on the dorsum of the hands as they do on the face by removing dead skin cells and encouraging the growth of new healthy ones,” says Dr. Chua Han Boon from The Sloane Clinic.
-“In addition, the Gentle-Lase laser works very well on spot removal of targeted lesions and the Fraxel Restore non- ablative laser system is excellent for total rejuvenation of shriveled, crepey hands.”
+“Chemical peels have been proven to work as well on the dorsum of the hands as they do on the face by removing dead skin cells and encouraging the growth of new healthy ones,” says Dr. Low Chai Ling, founder of SW1 Clinic.
+“In addition, the Pico Pigment laser works very well on spot removal of targeted lesions and the Fraxel Restore non- ablative laser system is excellent for total rejuvenation of shriveled, crepey hands.”

 Skin Tightening & Volumization

 As we age, collagen fibers begin to break down leaving the back of the hands looking loose and lined.
 As there is little supportive fatty tissue in the hands to begin with, wrinkles may even be more noticeable on the hands than on the face.
-This problem can be rectified with Thermage, a FDA approved medical procedure which achieves skin tightening by delivering radiofrequency waves that cause collagen formation and remodeling.
+This problem can be rectified with Thermage FLX, a FDA approved medical procedure which achieves skin tightening by delivering radiofrequency waves that cause collagen formation and remodeling.
 The beauty of Thermage is that it can be applied to small areas of the body such as the back of hands for target treatment, producing significant, long lasting results.
 Volume loss and hollowing of the hands can be treated with Hyaluronic Acid (HA) fillers injection.
 Placed beneath the skin, the HA filler raises the skin level so that tendons, joints and veins lose their prominence and re-plump and replenish volume to the back of the hands to provide a supple and youthful appearance all in a New York minute!
 Initially meant for the face, natural facial fillers have found their way to many women’s hands, elevating hands to a youthful status never before achieved by such quick, non-invasive means.
 The great thing about fillers for hands is that it is a virtually painless 15 minute procedure that immediately shows results!
 Hands look plumper and fuller and at least 5 years younger after one short session.